Windsor - Bligh Park

 The level of residential development activity in Windsor - Bligh Park is very low in comparison to the average area assessed nationally by AreaSearch

-Windsor - Bligh Park has seen approximately 16 dwellings receive development approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 84 homes were approved, with another 6 receiving approval in FY26 so far.
-Despite recent population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Windsor - Bligh Park has received approximately 16 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 84 homes were approved, with another seven approved so far in FY26.
+The population has declined recently, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value for new properties is $266,000, lower than regional norms, offering more affordable housing options.
-This financial year has seen $14.5 million in commercial approvals, indicating steady commercial investment activity.
-Compared to Greater Sydney, Windsor - Bligh Park records significantly lower building activity, 76.0% below the regional average per person, which generally supports stronger demand and values for established properties.
-This is also below national averages, suggesting maturity of the area and possible planning constraints.
-New development consists predominantly of detached houses (77.0%) with a smaller proportion of townhouses or apartments (23.0%), maintaining the area's traditional low density character focused on family homes.
+New properties are constructed at an average cost of $266,000, which is below regional norms and offers more affordable housing options.
+Commercial approvals this financial year totalled $14.5 million, indicating steady commercial investment activity.
+Compared to Greater Sydney, Windsor - Bligh Park has significantly lower building activity (76.0% below the regional average per person), supporting stronger demand and values for established properties.
+This limited new supply is also below national averages, suggesting possible planning constraints.
+New development consists predominantly of detached houses (77.0%) and townhouses or apartments (23.0%), maintaining the area's traditional low-density character focused on family homes.

 Frequently Asked Questions - Development